You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 Bonus equipment at Aydow

-My mate Aydow has fitted all her Lada Niva' s with a compressor and a tire repair kit.
-Simple but ultra-useful when you're dying in the middle of nowhere.
+My buddy Aydow has equipped all his cars with a compressor and a tire repair kit.
+Simple but extremely useful when you get a flat tire in the middle of nowhere.

-What to do once you have rented the car?
+What should I do once I have rented the car?

 Make a complete inventory